Posters

 Deciphering Tumorigenesis: Pathophysiological Roles of Reactive Oxygen Species in Glioblastoma

-Results: ROS are essential for cell signaling.
+Results.
+ROS are essential for cell signaling.
 At low levels, ROS have been seen to promote tumorigenesis by inducing cell proliferation, which indirectly causes the tumor microenvironment to become hypoxic, inducing angiogenesis and decreased drug sensitivity.
 It can also promote an immunosuppressed environment by enhancing recruitment of immunosuppressive cells, facilitating invasiveness of the tumor stem cells.
-Interestingly, increased levels of ROS induce oxidative stress and cellular distress, leading to DNA damage and ultimately, triggering programmed cell death.
-However, tumor stem cells can be resistant to the apoptotic cascade through multiple cellular mechanisms.
-Therefore, therapeutic interventions aim to address these resistance mechanisms and promote tumor cell susceptibility to ROS.
+What is interesting to note here is that when ROS are increased, oxidative stress and cellular distress are initiated in DNA damage that result in the trigger of programmed cell death.
+However, stem cells of tumor nature might also develop resistance against programmed cell death through various cellular mechanisms.
+Thus, therapeutics should be delivered to reverse these resistance mechanisms, making them susceptible to ROS.

 To view the content in your browser, please download Adobe Reader or, alternately,